🤔 Curious about the Notecard? Want to learn more about Blues Wireless? Join us at Getting Started with the Notecard on July 14th!

 Image of the play command

-Exit interactive mode by typing q.
+Exit interactive mode by typing q or quit.

 Set the ProductUID and Serial number